Cryptoterrestrial hypothesis: The Shaver Mystery

 Shaver's first published work, the novella "I Remember Lemuria", was the cover story in the March 1945 Amazing Stories.

-During the mid-1940s, an obscure sub-culture developed around the science-fiction magazine Amazing Stories and its tales of Richard Sharpe Shaver, which were presented as a non-fictional account from "a simple man, a worker in metal, employed in a steel mill in Pennsylvania".
-Since 1945, the magazine had published Shaver's claims to be in communication with subterranean beings concerned about atomic pollution who piloted disc-shaped craft.
+During the mid-1940s, an obscure subculture developed around the science fiction magazine Amazing Stories and its tales of Richard Sharpe Shaver, which were presented as a non-fictional account from "a simple man, a worker in metal, employed in a steel mill in Pennsylvania".
+Since 1945, the magazine had published Shaver's claims that he was in communication with subterranean beings concerned about atomic pollution who piloted disc-shaped craft.

 In the October 1947 issue of Amazing Stories, editor Raymond Palmer argued the flying disc flap was proof of Richard Sharpe Shaver's claims.
 That same issue carried a letter from Shaver in which he argued the truth behind the discs would remain a secret.
 Shaver wrote:

 The discs can be a space invasion, a secret new army plane – or a scouting trip by an enemy country…OR, they can be Shaver's space ships, taking off and landing regularly on earth for centuries past, and seen today as they have always been – as a mystery.
 They could be leaving earth with cargos of wonder-mech that to us would mean emancipation from a great many of our worst troubles— and we'll never see those cargos…I predict that nothing more will be seen, and the truth of what the strange disc ships really are will never be disclosed to the common people.
 We just don't count to the people who do know about such things.
 It isn't necessary to tell us anything.

 After Shaver's death in 1975, his editor Raymond Palmer admitted that "Shaver had spent eight years not in the Cavern World, but in a mental institution" being treated for paranoid schizophrenia.